othelovieira/othelovieira.github.io/_posts/2020-04-27-setting-up-mission-python-catalina-edition.md

 Update: I have updated the below post to use Python 3.11.5 and has been tested on an Intel based MacBook Air running macOS Catalina, Big Sur and Monterey.

+If you are using an Apple Sillicon Macbook, [I have updated step here](https://othelovieira.com/2024/01/14/setting-up-mission-python-apple-sillicon-edition.html)

 A couple of years ago I picked up a copy of [Sean McManus’s – Mission Python: Code a Space Adventure Game](https://www.sean.co.uk/books/mission-python/index.shtm) from [No Starch Press](https://nostarch.com/missionpython).

 In my opinion, it’s still a great book to get into coding a game in Python using Pygame Zero.